VuongNM/vuongnm.github.io/_posts/2022-01-03-reconcilation.md

 Okay, here are more technical details of the method.
 Let's say that we have an assortment of N products.
 Each with a certain forecast of sales next month.
 The problem is how do we take those forecasts and adjust it to match an exact grand total number.

+The question now is: How we do allocate this amount of sales to each of our product ?

 We can do this by resample the sale, taking in normalized sales as sampling probabilities.
-This constitutes a Dirichlet distribution probabilities.
-We will draw random samples from this distribution until we reach our goal.
-It could be used to rescale the sale total higher or lower than the original total forecast.
+This can be modeled as a Dirichlet distribution probabilities.
+We will draw random samples from this distribution until we reach our total goal.
+This method could be used to rescale the sale total higher or lower than the original total forecast.

 Anecdote: The distribution could have any shape, but real world evidence suggests that sales usually concentrated in a small number of products, and little distributed to others.
 But your shape of distribution may vary.
 However, the algorithm works the same.